ethereum-optimism/pm/src/sdlc.md

 *Note: The above sets are not always mutually exclusive.
 If a given change might fall into multiple buckets, if any one of them requires a vote, then the change requires a vote.
 If you are unsure if something requires a governance vote, ask @Bobby Dresser or @Ben Jones.*

-### Write FMAs and Determine Audit Requirements
+### Risk Modelling

-Engineering owns architecture decisions, and the the Failure Modes Analysis (FMA) is the primary way in which it identifies possible risks in the launch and their mitigations.
-FMAs work best when they are written early in the development process, and iterated upon as work progresses.
+Engineering owns architecture decisions, and Risk Modelling is the primary way in which it identifies possible risks in the launch and their mitigations.
+Risk modelling works best when it is started early in the development process, and updated as work progresses and more is known about the project.

-An FMA is always required if governance is needed.
-Otherwise, it’s up to each team and their embedded security engineers if they need one. **A finalized FMA is required prior to testnet deployments, an audit, and governance proposal.**
+Risk modelling is always required.
+In its first iteration, it will identify the risk level of the project.
+For projects on the higher half of the risk spectrum, a second iteration must provide full detail of the risks and suggested mitigations.

+Product must always be consulted when designing risk mitigations, as they can substantially alter the end product.

-FMAs will be reviewed by Security at the time the design documentation is merged.
-Security will require that the risks are exhaustive, their mitigations are acceptable, and overall the risk tolerance is consistent across all projects within the collective.
-The security team signs off on the FMA, or provides feedback to engineering on how they can achieve that sign-off.
-The FMA author is responsible for program managing and driving the FMA to completion and Engineering needs to factor in the timeline for FMA review as part of our estimates.
+Risk modelling will be reviewed by Security before the design documentation is merged.
+For higher risk projects, Security will require that the risks are exhaustive, their mitigations are acceptable, and overall the risk tolerance is consistent across all projects within the collective.

+The security team signs off on the risk modelling, or provides feedback to engineering on how they can achieve that sign-off.
+The risk modelling author is responsible for program managing and driving the risk modelling process to completion and Engineering needs to factor in the timeline for its Security review as part of our estimates.

+It is acknowledged that not everything is known about the project when risk modelling is done in the design step.
+Still, it is expected that the knowledge present at that stage is enough to accurately obtain a rough risk classification, and to identify a proportion of the existing risks and their mitigations.

+The risk modelling will [determine the level of auditing](./audits.md) required for releasing the feature.
+Follow the linked process to procure and execute the audit.

-The FMA might have as an outcome one or more mitigation actions.
+The risk modelling might have as an outcome one or more mitigation actions.
 These actions should be executed during implementation and are reviewed by security, with one security person dedicated per project (throughout the project).
-Until the feature is released onto mainnet, teams can introduce new or updated failure modes into the FMA.
+Until the feature is released onto mainnet, teams can introduce new or updated failure modes into the risk modelling.
 Those updates and corresponding mitigation actions are also reviewed by security.

+**Updated Risk Modelling with executed mitigation actions is required prior to devnet deployments.**

+We currently use FMAs as our risk modelling framework, but project teams are encouraged to use other risk modelling frameworks if they are more appropriate and EVM Safety verifies that they provide a similar level of detail.

 To write an FMA, follow the [FMA process](./fmas.md).
 More details from the [Security <> Developer Interface](https://www.notion.so/Security-Developer-Interface-232f2c43e8474a2a90e07d3cbe0b33bc?pvs=21):

-The FMA will [determine the level of auditing](./audits.md) required for releasing the feature.
-Follow the linked process to procure and execute the audit.

 ## Step 2: Implement